Mergimiliano/DidTheyEat/README.md

 - Pet and Community limit (when reaching a high level of pets suggest to group them)

+- icon

+- community with tabs for pets and users

 - add google login

 - add backend checks for email register